 - Ignore your owner's manual -- Knowing when to change your car's oil depends on the vehicle's manual.
 It's essential for you to refer back to the manual and keep reading it so you can understand the ins and outs of your vehicle.
 Some newer vehicles will alert the driver when it's time to take a look at your oil, but if you don't know how to identify these alerts, you'll miss that reminder.

-- Think adding oil replaces the need for oil changes -- If your oil is low, pouring a can of oil in can help, but you can't continue to do this and expect your vehicle to run properly.
-At some point, you need to have a professional oil change, otherwise your vehicle might completely break down on the road one day.
+- Think to add oil replaces the need for oil changes -- If your oil is low, pouring a can of oil in can help, but you can't continue to do this and expect your vehicle to run properly.
+At some point, you need to have a professional oil change, otherwise, your vehicle might completely break down on the road one day.

 - Over tighten the filter or drain bolt -- Over tightening any part of your vehicle's engine can lead to some serious problems.
 If you're unsure of how tight you should keep these items, talk to an auto professional.